 Stevie Coyle’s dad ran a radio station, his granny was a vaudeville pianist, his mother played in a mandolin orchestra, David Lindley rehearsed right next door and gave Stevie his first guitar lessons, and the first Hot Tuna album inspired him to begin fingerpicking.
 After degrees in Theatre and Theology he hit the road with The Royal Lichtenstein Circus, doing comedy, magic, wire-walking, sword-swallowing, and juggling.
 He has collaborated with Roy Zimmerman for 25 years, including folk tribute / parody band, The Foremen, and comedy duo, The Reagan Bros.
 In 1999 he co-founded The Waybacks and toured with them through 2007.
 Since then he has released his first solo CD and in 2012 opened his own high-end acoustic guitar shop, Mighty Fine Guitars, in Lafayette, CA.

-Suggested donation: $25. ($5 for children 6-15, under 6 free -- cash or check only at the door.
-No one turned away for lack of ability to pay.
+$20 suggested donation ($5 for children 6-15, under 6 are free) Cash or check only at the door (No one turned away for lack of ability to pay.
 Sliding scale tickets available only at the door.)
 Show: 8:00 PM Doors: 7:30 PM